kluzny/trashword/README.md

 ## Mechanisms

 Securely storing passwords is a challenging endeavor, so instead of that we will just generate them.
 Using a user provide secret we generate a secure hash that is suitable for use as a password.
-This process is secure-ish, and deteministic.
+This process is secure-ish, and deterministic.
 Under the hood we are building salted and hashed composite keys using your provided configuration and secret to generate a strong unreversible password.
 With minimal configuration data and a strong master key, the potential for password collisions is astronomical.

 ```bash
 $ trashword auth